Dia de Muertos (Day of the Dead)

 Immerse yourself in the traditions of Día de Muertos in this family-friendly, full-day festival featuring altars dedicated to extinct animal species, performances by Mexican folk musicians and dance troupes, hands-on artisanal and scientific workshops, and a craft marketplace.

 The traditional music and dance festival of Guelaguetza takes place in Oaxaca every year.
 Representative of specific groups, these colorful and festive choreographies are a celebration of indigenous identity.

-- The Science of Skulls—How do scientists use fossil skulls to piece together the human family tree?
+How do scientists use fossil skulls to piece together the human family tree?
 Examine fossil skull casts to learn about our extinct hominin relatives.

-Over 30 artisans from Mexico and the U.S. present their wares at this all-day Mexican Marketplace.
+Artisans from Mexico and the U.S. present their wares at this all-day Mexican Marketplace.